samdking/posts-feed/README.md

 ## Booting the app

-To boot the app, run the following command to start the Rails server:
+To boot the app, run the following command to start the Rails server and package up the CSS:

 ```
-$ rails server
+$ bin/dev
 ```

 ## Running the test suite